DADADESIGN-Berlin/BasicFeature/README.md

 ## Declaring variables:

 1.)
-I declare all variables on top of a function, as a comma-spereated list.
-At the bottom of the list I always put a vertical space to indicate the end of the declaration.
+I declare all variables on top of a function, as a comma-seperated list.
+At the bottom of the list I always add a vertical space to indicate the end of the declaration.
 ```javascript
 var
 str = 'text ',